sflavelle/writing/Splintering Realities (Multiversal Crossover Thing)/Parts/X - OneShots/Interloper-DRxHL2.md

 "Wh- No, seriously!"
 Ralsei ran over to pull Jevil's hands away from the machines.
 "Something about this gives me a really bad-"

-The metal door jolted to life, slowly sliding across.
+The large metal door jolted to life, slowly sliding across.

 The three turned...